-The Board, upon recommendation of the Audit Committee of the Board, has selected KPMG Peat Marwick LLP, independent certified public accountants, to audit the consolidated financial statements of the Company for the fiscal year ending December 28, 1997.
-KPMG Peat Marwick LLP has acted as independent certified public accountants for the Company since 1964 and has advised that neither it nor any of its members has any direct financial interest or any material indirect financial interest in the Company or any of its subsidiaries, nor any connection with the Company or any of its subsidiaries during the past three years other than as an independent certified public accountant and in furnishing certain related services.
+The Board, upon recommendation of the Audit Committee of the Board, has selected KPMG Peat Marwick LLP, independent certified public accountants, to audit the consolidated financial statements of the Company for the fiscal year ending December 27, 1998.
 A representative of KPMG Peat Marwick LLP is expected to be present at the Annual Meeting, will have the opportunity to make a statement, if so desired, and will be available to respond to appropriate questions.